adpatter/streams-logger/README.md

   - mode `<number>` An optional mode. **Default: `0o666`**
   - level `<SyslogLevel>` An optional log level. **Default: `SyslogLevel.WARN`**
   - flags `<string>` An optional file system flag. **Default: `a`**
-- streamOptions `<stream.WritableOptions>` Optional options to be passed to the stream.
-You can use `WritableOptions` to set a `highWaterMark` on the `RotatingFileHandler`.
+- streamOptions `<stream.TransformOptions>` Optional options to be passed to the stream.
+You can use `TransformOptions` to set a `highWaterMark` on the `RotatingFileHandler`.

 Use a `RotatingFileHandler` in order to write your log messages to a file.